 Suzanne M. Sabol began writing at a young age, completing her first full-length novel at the age of 17.
 Her love of everything paranormal and romance began shortly thereafter.
 She is an avid reader and writer, focusing mostly in the urban fantasy genre.
 She loves reading anything from contemporary single title romance to detective noir and the classics.

 Suzanne published her first novel Cursed in 2009.
 She is a graduate of The Ohio State University with majors in Criminology, International Studies, Russian, and Political Science.
-She is currently working full time as a Human Resources Professional and Fiscal Officer.

 Suzanne was born and raised in Ohio.
 She currently resides in Columbus Ohio with her husband, Ross.
 When she’s not working, writing, or reading, she’s spending time traveling.
 She is a member of Romance Writers of America and Central Ohio Fiction Writers.

 It looks like a hurricane went through here.
 There is just random shit everywhere.
 I’m not going to lie, i’ve kinda given up arguing with people to pick it up.

 There are toys everywhere.
 Scarlett’s room is currently oozing out into the hallway.